Kowhai Park castle mural

 Why we have this process

 Whanganui has a reputation for art and creativity and is a UNESCO City of Design.
-Having a process is a way of ensuring that all artists have a fair chance to apply to create works for public structures and spaces and that high quality art is installed that suits the location.
+Having a selection process is a way of ensuring that all artists have a fair chance to apply to create works for public structures and spaces and that high quality art which suits the location is installed.

 When the process is followed, community stakeholders also get the opportunity to have input into the content of the artwork.